Patrick Kastner

 Biography

+During his doctoral research, he developed Eddy3D, a microclimate modeling software toolkit for Rhino & Grasshopper, now adopted by leading institutions in both academia and practice.
 After completing his Ph.D., Kastner continued his work with the Environmental Systems Lab at Cornell AAP as a postdoctoral associate.
 There he provided decision support for the Ithaca Green New Deal to accelerate efforts to decarbonize Ithaca's building stock.
-He previously taught at Cornell, UPenn, and Thomas Jefferson University.
+He previously taught at Cornell and UPenn.

 Originally from Germany, Kastner holds a M.S. in Sustainable Building Science from TU Munich, and a B.S. in Energy Engineering from FAU Erlangen-Nuremberg.
 While in Munich, he was fortunate enough to study at the Center for Digital Technology and Management (CDTM) and enjoyed his time leading the operations team at TEDxTUM.